Before the Framework

 The Journey to Excellence

-After three years pursuing performance excellence – from the Framework concepts and adopting the true systems perspective, to gaining internal buy-in and application support, all the way to the site visit – Elmhurst Hospital was awarded a Bronze Award for Commitment to Excellence from the ILPEx Recognition Program and were honored at the annual award ceremony in March 2017.
+After three years pursuing performance excellence – from the Framework concepts and adopting the true systems perspective, to gaining internal buy-in and application support, all the way to the site visit – Elmhurst Hospital was awarded a Bronze Award for Excellence from the IMEC Recognition Program and were honored at the annual award ceremony in March 2017.

 Reflecting on Key Lessons